mlatcl/iei/_lamd/boltzmann-free-energy.md

 \slides{Clausius: the entropy of the universe tends to a maximum.}

 \slidesincremental{
-* No-go: you cannot run a cyclic engine that converts heat entirely into work
+* You cannot run a cyclic engine that converts heat entirely into work
-* Same no-go as perpetual motion — Clausius makes the prohibition explicit
+* Simimlar for perpetual motion — Clausius makes the prohibition explicit
 * Prescription comes later: Boltzmann weights, then Shannon/Jaynes (this term) }